MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Invoke-MgDownloadDeviceManagementManagedDeviceAppDiagnostic.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1Pwu9EqDevicemanagementManageddevicesMicrosoftGraphDownloadappdiagnosticsPostRequestbodyContentApplicationJsonSchema>`: .
+`BODY <IPaths1Pwu9EqDevicemanagementManageddevicesMicrosoftGraphDownloadappdiagnosticsPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Request <IMicrosoftGraphPowerliftDownloadRequest>]`: Request used to download app diagnostic files.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Files <String[]>]`: The list of files to download
     - `[PowerliftId <String>]`: The unique id for the request

-REQUEST `<IMicrosoftGraphPowerliftDownloadRequest>`: Request used to download app diagnostic files.
+`REQUEST <IMicrosoftGraphPowerliftDownloadRequest>`: Request used to download app diagnostic files.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Files <String[]>]`: The list of files to download
   - `[PowerliftId <String>]`: The unique id for the request

 ## RELATED LINKS